 A Landscape Analysis

-We practice want we call “Evolutionary Branding”.
+We practice what we call “Evolutionary Branding”.
 We start with what will have the most impact for the least amount of money.
 The difference between agencies that work with big brands and agencies that work with smaller brands is that the agencies that work with big brands treat branding as a STRATEGIC endeavor whereas smaller agencies often treat branding as a visual exercise.
 But what the big agencies know, is that even a gorgeous logo will not increase sales, but a great strategy will.

 Consequentially, step one is ALWAYS the landscape analysis.
 We carefully research your target market, see who your competitors are and learn what they do well and what they do poorly.
 This is very important because it lets us take advantage of opportunities and low hanging fruit.